The Budget Decision at a Glance — 12 May 2026

 At the 2025 election: Government committed to maintaining existing CGT and negative gearing settings

 In a budget Treasurer Jim Chalmers acknowledged carries "a lot of political risk," the Albanese government tonight overhauled two settings the government had committed at the 2025 election to maintain.
-Negative gearing will be restricted to newly built properties and government-backed affordable housing from 1 July 2027.
+Negative gearing will be restricted to newly built residential properties and government-backed affordable housing from 1 July 2027 — the changes apply to residential property only; shares, ETFs and commercial property are unaffected.
 The 50% capital gains tax discount will be replaced with inflation indexation and a minimum 30% tax on gains — applying not just to property, but to all CGT assets held by individuals, trusts and partnerships, including shares and ETFs held outside super.
 Both changes are triggered from 7:30pm AEST tonight and come with a one-year transition and full grandfathering for assets already held.
 Here's what it means for every type of investor.

 What Was Actually Announced